 It can be any homeowner’s worst nightmare — a leak has formed in one of the copper plumbing pipes.
 Shortly after patching the first leak, you find another.
 Then another.

-The longer leaks go left undetected, extensive damage and mold growth can occur in your home.
+When water leaks go left undetected, extensive damage and mold growth can occur in your home.
 The key to avoiding water pipe corrosion is preventing it from happening in the first place.
-Read on to learn how.

 Read on to learn signs it’s time to replace your pipes, as well as how to prevent damage in the first place.